-Issue Detail: The property owners for 2640 Montgomery Way and 2672 Montgomery Way each retained the services of Historic Environment Consultants to conduct background research and prepare nomination forms for the nominated properties.
-After review of the background research and historic resource evaluations, staff agreed the properties are eligible for listing in the Sacramento register pursuant to the criteria provided in Sacramento City Code section 17.604.220.
+Issue Detail: The property owners for 2640 Montgomery Way (0130-232-002-0000) and 2672 Montgomery Way (0130-232-006-0000) each retained the services of Historic Environment Consultants to conduct background research and prepare nomination forms for these properties.
+After review of the background research and historic resource evaluations, staff agreed the properties are eligible for listing in the Sacramento Register pursuant to the criteria provided in Sacramento City Code section 17.604.220.

-Policy Considerations: The City has an interest in maintaining the relevance and integrity of the Sacramento register and ensuring that properties listed on the Register meet the criteria for listing specified in City Code sections 17.604.210 and 17.604.220.
+Policy Considerations: The City has an interest in maintaining the relevance and integrity of the Sacramento Register and ensuring that properties listed on the Register meet the criteria for listing specified in City Code sections 17.604.210 and 17.604.220.
 To this end, City Code directs the Preservation Director, to "make preliminary determinations relative to properties' eligibility for listing on the Sacramento register" and to "initiate proceedings to nominate resources for listing on the Sacramento register" (Pursuant to City Code sections 17.604.100.C.2 and 17.604.220.).

-The nominations of 2640 Montgomery Way and 2672 Montgomery Way for listing as landmarks on the Sacramento register is consistent with Sacramento 2035 General Plan goal HCR 2.1, which provides for the identification and preservation of historical and cultural resources.
+The nominations of 2640 Montgomery Way and 2672 Montgomery Way for listing as individual landmarks on the Sacramento register is consistent with Sacramento 2035 General Plan goal HCR 2.1, which provides for the identification and preservation of historical and cultural resources.
 General Plan policy HCR 2.1.1 states, "The City shall identify historic and cultural resources, including individual properties, districts, and sites, to ensure adequate protection."